-The understand how humans perceive dynamic changes in shape, material properties and illumination using novel behavioral and brain imaging techniques
+The understand how humans perceive dynamic changes in shape, material properties and illumination using novel behavioural and brain imaging techniques

 To measure and model the sensory integration of vision and touch information as we explore objects to determine their material properties

 To exploit insights from perception science to optimise the interactive rendering of virtual visual-haptic objects, and to support advances in lighting technology

 To produce a cohort of researchers trained in the dynamics of perception and advanced computer rendering who will have advanced skills and direct experience of research activity that cuts across disciplines and sectors, thereby providing future employers (in academia, industry and the public sector) with individuals able to drive innovation.